nixiesearch/nixiesearch/docs/docs/concepts/indexing.md

   http://localhost:8080/dev/_index
 ```

-> As Nixiesearch deliberately has no indexing queue, it asynchronously blocks till all the documents in the submitted batch were indexed.
+> As Nixiesearch deliberately has no indexing queue, it asynchronously blocks the response till all the documents in the submitted batch were indexed.
 You should avoid doing HTTP PUT's with too large payloads and instead split them into smaller batches of 100-500 documents.

-> To have proper back-pressure mechanisms, prefer using a pull-based indexing with [Apache Kafka](../deployment/kafka.md)
+> To have proper back-pressure mechanism, prefer using a pull-based indexing with [Apache Kafka](../deployment/kafka.md) or with [offline file-based ingestion](../reference/cli/index.md#offline-indexing).

 ### Streaming document indexing

-With pull-based streaming indexing it becomes trivial to support these typical scenarios:
+With pull-based streaming indexing supported natively, it becomes trivial to implement these typical scenarios:

 1. **Batch full re-indexing**: take all documents from a datasource and periodically re-build index from scratch.
 2. **Distributed journal as a single source of truth**: use [Kafka compacted topics](https://developer.confluent.io/courses/architecture/compaction/) as a view over last versions of documents, with real-time updates.